Geography of Svalbard: Environmental issues

 Although many prior adverse practises are now banned, the issues surrounding past exploitation of animal resources in the Svalbard area remain a problem.
 With whale, seal and walrus populations are still far below than they were even two centuries ago (the average age of a Greenland whale).
 The population of polar bears are locally recovering from the major culls of the 1960s and 1970s that came about due to the availability of snow scooters; however, the polar bear remains threatened at a global level, due to unsustainable levels of killing by humans and marine water pollution.
 There are a wide variety of birds in Svalbard including puffin, Arctic skua, kittiwake and fulmar, many of which populations are being monitored.

 Physical geography

 Lands

-The main islands of Svalbard is parted into several lands:
+The main islands of Svalbard are divided into several lands: